Enterprise-Content-Management/infoarchive-sip-sdk/samples/assemble-sips/README.md

-This sample shows how to assemble SIPs with both structured and unstructured content.
+This sample shows how to assemble a SIP with both structured and unstructured content.